It will help you get into shape, it won’t wreck your joints and your purse or wallet will get a welcome boost.

 Around 7.6m people jump on their bikes at least once a month and with high-profile events like May’s Tour De Yorkshire and Welshman Geraint Thomas winning this year’s Tour De France, cycling has never been more popular.
 But you don’t have to wear head-to-toe lycra to get wheely fit.

-Today, to mark National Cycle to Work Day, the physiotherapy team at Hull and East Yorkshire Hospitals NHS Trust is outlining the benefits of getting on your bike.
+Today, to mark National Cycle to Work Day, the physiotherapy team at Hull University Teaching Hospitals NHS Trust is outlining the benefits of getting on your bike.

 Just how popular is cycling?